North Dakota Angus Association holds Annual Meeting and Banquet

 This year’s scholarship winner was Kourtney Schaff, St. Anthony, ND.
 She will receive a $1,000 scholarship from the Angus Foundation.
 Kourtney is the daughter of Kelly and Martie Jo Schaff.

-We thank retiring ND Angus Queen Alexis Vandeberghe for the outstanding job she did representing and promoting Angus cattle throughout the state this past year!
+Retiring ND Angus Queen Alexis Vandeberghe shared that it might have started as awe of the sparkling crown, but her goal of becoming ND Angus Queen someday was further developed through her true passion for Angus Cattle.
+We thank Alexis for the outstanding job she did representing and promoting Angus cattle throughout the state this past year!
 Alexis is the daughter of Paul and Lori Vandeberghe, Cleveland, ND.

 Julie Ellingson presented the crowd with our 2021 Angus Royalty.
 Welcomed to the court was the new 2021 Princesses: Karlee Sailer, Golden Valley, daughter of Troy and Marcy Sailer; Cassidy Strommen, Fort Rice, daughter of Aaron and Sheyna Strommen; and Rose Wendel, LaMoure, daughter of Mike and Shari Wendel.
 Also crowned was the new 2021 Queen, Kourtney Schaff, St. Anthony, ND, daughter of Kelly and Martie Jo Schaff.
 Congratulations to these incredibly outstanding young ladies!